Wealth Club – Compelling investments for experienced investors

 Par seeks to invest in companies with collaborative management teams that are developing innovative, hard to replicate solutions across sectors such as: enterprise software, health care and medical devices, industrials and space, energy and resources, food security, and digital media and entertainment.

 Par looks for large addressable markets with limited barriers to international scale and strong commercial demand and market pull, targeting monthly revenues of at least £20,000.
-Historically, 90–95% of the investments made by the EIS fund were generating monthly revenues of £20,000–£200,000 at the time of investing.
-Par Equity tends to participate in investment rounds of between £0.5 million and £5 million.
+Historically, 60% of the investments made by the EIS fund were generating monthly revenues of more than £20,000 at the time of investing.
+Par Equity tends to participate in investment rounds of between £0.5 million and £10 million.

-Par invests in companies across the UK, but with a bias towards opportunities in Scotland, Northern Ireland, and the north of England.
-Par believes that, together with its Par Investor Network (detailed below), its regional focus means that it may see opportunities at what it considers more realistic valuations and which may be missed by a London-centric manager with a similar investment outlook.
-Scottish-based portfolio companies also benefit from the support of the Scottish Investment Bank and Scottish Enterprise.
+Par invests in companies across the UK, but with a bias towards Scotland, Northern Ireland, and the north of England.
+Par believes that, together with its Par Investor Network (detailed below), its regional focus means that it may see opportunities at what it considers more realistic valuations and which may be missed by more London-centric managers.
+Scotland-based portfolio companies can also benefit from the support of the Scottish Investment Bank and Scottish Enterprise.

 The manager also feels that the involvement of the Par Investor Network gives it an edge.
 The Network’s 200+ members are experienced business angels and have deep expertise in their respective fields, so are often approached by entrepreneurs operating in their sector, giving Par access to pre-screened businesses that competitors might not see.
-Par believes that the Network also brings valuable expertise and skills in specific sectors and technology that can complement Par’s own capabilities, with members often attending investee company pitches.
 After investment, Network members often serve as Par’s representatives and observers on investee company boards as well as providing ongoing mentoring through to exit.

 Portfolio

-Investors in the Par EIS Fund can expect exposure to a target portfolio of seven to eight underlying companies.
+Investors in the Par EIS Fund can expect exposure to a target portfolio of 8-12 underlying companies.
+To date, the Par EIS Fund and its Knowledge Intensive variant have invested £53.6 million into 57 companies.

 The companies outlined below are historic investments made by the Par EIS Fund in its previous iterations and give a flavour of the types of companies a new investor might expect.